|

 Here's one of my best Colt handguns.
 It's a custom

-45 auto that has several unique features.
+.45 auto that has several unique features.
 Most of the custom machine work on this handgun was done by Dwight Hall . . . . a good

 shooting buddy of mine.
 He is a skilled part time gunsmith and a terrific craftsman.
 The most unique thing about this pistol

-to copy, we built and tested several prototype designs that all used a very short slide to unlock the barrel.
-We came
+several prototypes that all used a very short slide to unlock the barrel.
+We came across this final design around the time that the

-across this final configuration around the time that the first custom long slide 45s started showing up in the gun magazines.
+first custom long slide 45s started showing up in the gun magazines.

-with 100% reliability was no small task.
-This pistol earned the name "Albatross" because of all the experimental engineering required
+was no small task.
+This pistol earned the name the "Albatross" because of all the engineering required to get it working properly.
+This

-to get it working properly.
-This particular pistol works great with an unusually short slide and a fairly long compensator.
+particular pistol works great with an unusually short slide and a fairly long compensator.
+However, this design is seldom used on todays

-However, this combination is seldom used on todays compensated 45s because of the difficulty in getting them to function with 100%
+compensated 1911s, because of the difficulty in getting it to function with 100% reliability.
+We discovered that a long, heavy compensator has

-reliability.
-We discovered that a long, heavy compensator has too much downward leverage (on the barrel) when used with a short slide.
+too much downward leverage (on the barrel) when used with a short slide.
+This handgun required a Teflon tip in front of the recoil spring

-slide is in motion.
-This pistol now functions perfectly, and its accuracy is outstanding.
+extension tube, to support the heavy compensator when the slide is in motion.
+This pistol now functions perfectly, and its accuracy is

 There are several other features that are very noticeable when this gun is in your hand.
 The flared magazine